tombayo/dir-watcher/README.md

 # dir-watcher
-A simple app that watches some folders and reports status via Telegram
+A Node-js script that gathers the time since a folder is updated and saves it to a file in node_exporter text format.